Cesar Conde

-Cesar Conde is an American media executive currently serving as chairman of the NBCUniversal News Group, overseeing NBC News, MSNBC, and CNBC.
+Cesar Conde is an American media executive who is chairman of the NBCUniversal News Group, overseeing NBC News, MSNBC, and CNBC.
 Prior to this, Conde was chairman of NBCUniversal International Group and NBCUniversal Telemundo Enterprises.
 Before that, he was president of Univision's networks division.

+Early life and education

+Cesar Conde was born in New York City and grew up in Miami.
+His father, Cesar A. Conde, is a cardiologist and an immigrant from Peru, and his mother, Maria Conde, is an immigrant from Cuba.
+He has two younger brothers, Jorge and Enrique.

+He graduated from Belen Jesuit Prep, where he played varsity tennis and was named the Athlete of the Year in 1991 and Sportsman of the Year in 1990.
+He also played tennis while he was a student at Harvard and co-founded the Cuban-American Undergraduate Students Association in 1994.
+He graduated from Harvard with an AB degree in history in 1995.
+Subsequently, Conde went to the Wharton School at the University of Pennsylvania where he earned an MBA in 1999.

 Career

-Cesar Conde was named Chairman of the NBCUniversal News Group in May 2020.
-Under Conde’s leadership, the NBCU News Group made substantial investments in digital and streaming, became the only news organization to run three major streaming channels, and achieved historic ratings milestones.
+Cesar Conde was named chairman of the NBCUniversal News Group in May 2020.
+Under Conde's leadership, the NBCU News Group made substantial investments in digital and streaming, became the only news organization to run three major streaming channels, and achieved historic ratings milestones.

 Conde is the first Hispanic to lead a major English-language television news organization.
 He launched the Fifty Percent Challenge, which aims to promote diversity in the newsroom.
 The initiative includes NBCU Academy, a journalism training program for college students.
-NBCU Academy has with 17 academic institutions and provided $6.5 million in funding to prepare students for a career in journalism.
+NBCU Academy has relationships with 17 academic institutions and provided $6.5 million in funding to prepare students for a career in journalism.

-In October 2013, Conde joined NBCUniversal as Executive Vice President to oversee NBCU International and NBCU Digital Enterprises.
-Prior to NBCUniversal, Conde was the President of Univision Networks and served in a variety of senior executive capacities at the company.
+In October 2013, Conde joined NBCUniversal as executive vice president to oversee NBCU International and NBCU Digital Enterprises.
+Prior to NBCUniversal, Conde was the President of Univision Networks and held senior executive capacities at the company.
 He is credited with transforming the Spanish-language media company into a leading global, multi-platform media brand.

-Conde served as a White House Fellow for Secretary of State Colin L. Powell from 2002–2003.
-He also worked for StarMedia Network, the first internet company focused on Spanish and Portuguese-speaking audiences globally, and in the Mergers & Acquisitions Group at Salomon Smith Barney.
+Conde served as a White House Fellow for Secretary of State Colin L. Powell from 2002 to 2003.
+He also worked for StarMedia Network, the first internet company focused on Spanish and Portuguese-speaking audiences globally, and in the mergers & acquisitions group at Salomon Smith Barney.

-Conde serves on the board of directors of Walmart (NYSE: WMT) and PepsiCo (NASDAQ: PEP).
-He is also a Trustee of the Aspen Institute and the Paley Center for Media.
-Conde is also a Board Member at the Council on Foreign Relations and a Young Global Leader for the World Economic Forum.
-He holds a B.A. with honors from Harvard University and an M.B.A. from the Wharton School at the University of Pennsylvania.
+Conde is on the board of directors of Walmart (NYSE: WMT) and PepsiCo (NASDAQ: PEP).
+He is a trustee of the Aspen Institute and the Paley Center for Media.
+Conde is a board member at the Council on Foreign Relations and a Young Global Leader for the World Economic Forum.

-Early life

-Cesar Conde was born in New York, NY and grew up in Miami, FL.
-His father, Cesar A. Conde, M.D.,is an immigrant from Peru and his mother, Maria Conde, is an immigrant from Cuba.
-He is the oldest of three brothers; his two brothers are Jorge Conde, currently a senior partner for private venture capital Andreessen Horowitz and Enrique Conde, a partner at law firm Holland & Knight.